zzal/foundation-github-actions/actions/aws-s3-deploy-app/README.md

 2. `aws-s3-bucket` (required, type: string): The name of the AWS S3 bucket where the build app will be deployed.

+2. `local-directory` (optional, type: string): The path of the local directory to upload.
+The default value is "./frontend/dist".

 3. `destination` (optional, type: string): The directory inside the S3 bucket where the build artifacts will be uploaded.
 The default value is "build".

 ## Workflow Example